SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 As this skill list includes broad deﬁnitions not applicable in all eras or worlds for which D6 Space could be used, the gamemaster has the ﬁnal say on actual skill applications.
-For diﬃculties associated with each skill, see the “Example Skill Diﬃculties” chapter.
+For difficulties associated with each skill, see the "Example Skill Difficulties" chapter.

 **Agility**